Is Acrylic Paint Toxic? FIND OUT

 Biological Limit Values: Not known.

-Personal Protection Equipment: Eye/Face Protection: Safety glasses with side shields, goggles or full-face shield as appropriate are recommended.
-Final choice of appropriate eye/face protection will vary according to individual circumstances i.e. methods of handling or engineering controls and according to risk assessments undertaken.
-Eye protection should conform to Australian/New
+Personal Protection Equipment: Eye/Face Protection: Safety glasses with side shields, goggles, or full-face shields as appropriate are recommended.
+The final choice of appropriate eye/face protection will vary according to individual circumstances i.e. methods of handling or engineering controls and according to risk assessments undertaken.
+Eye protection should conform to Australian/New Zealand Standard AS/NZS 1337.

-Respiratory Protection: Avoid breathing of vapours/mists; ensure adequate ventilation.
-Respiration is generally unnecessary; unless working with spray applying (airbrush equipment or some other form of atomizing spray equipment).
-Where breathing apparatus is required, use either respirator with organic/ammonia cartridge, or a Self-Contained Breathing Apparatus (SCBA) with positive air supply.
+Respiratory Protection: Avoid breathing of vapors/mists; ensure adequate ventilation.
+Respiration is generally unnecessary; unless working with spray application (airbrush equipment or some other form of atomizing spray equipment).
+Where a breathing apparatus is required, use either a respirator with an organic/ammonia cartridge, or a Self-Contained Breathing Apparatus (SCBA) with a positive air supply.
 All breathing apparatus to comply with AS/NZS 1715/1716.

 get medical attention.

 However, though acrylic paint is relatively safe, it is not without risks.
-It is recommended that we treat all chemical substance harmful, except it is certified safe by the manufacturer.
+It is recommended that we treat all chemical substances as harmful, except if it is certified safe by the manufacturer.

 I will have this to say – For acrylic paint to be safe, safe use is recommended to curtail the risks inherent in the paint.